 The McCoy children are equally convinced their father was D.B.
 Cooper as they grapple with their complicated feelings upon understanding both parents could be complicit in the crimes.

-For starters, she grew up teased and embarrassed that her father was a hijacker and “jailbird” who ended up dead in a shootout with FBI after the Utah hijacking.
+For starters, she grew up teased and embarrassed that her father was a hijacker and “jailbird” who ended up dead in a shootout with FBI after he broke out of prison.

 She remembers coming home from school crying after being teased by classmates for her father’s crime while simultaneously understanding they weren’t supposed to talk about it.